bladeacer/flexcyon/docs/docs/index.md

 ### Styling
 - [Style Settings](./Styling/Style-Settings/index.md)

+> If there is documentation for features not currently in the theme, there are plans to include them in the next update.

 ### About Comments
 Comments on this website uses the GitHub discussions in the source code repository as a back-end.